-- Nuts/Bolts/fuses – These are stored in our under storage area.
+- Nuts/Bolts/fuses – These are stored in our under-storage area.
 Well worth the money!
 Very good quality and helps keep you really organized.

 Foldable step stool – I’m short!
 I always need an extra 11 inches!

-Plastic container for dry goods #1 and Containers #2 – You know when you order a set of storage containers, and they send you one normal size one, and 10 that you might be able to fit a grape into?
+Plastic container for dry goods #1 and Containers #2 – You know when you order a set of storage containers, and they send you one normal size one and ten that you might be able to fit a grape into?
 Well, after our mice fiasco, I put most of our food in plastic containers and was determined to find some that real food could fit in.
 I was not disappointed with either of these purchases!

 Something that did NOT work for us — the spice racks everyone seems to use.
 I did buy them.
 I did not like them.
 First off, we are spice hoarders.
 So taking up the room for 6 or 12 spices wasn’t going to work.
 They did not stay on the wood finish I have.
-I tried the alcohol wipes, gorilla 2 sided sticky tabs, velcro, everything I could think of.
-15 minutes and they were falling off.
+I tried the alcohol wipes, gorilla 2-sided sticky tabs, velcro, everything I could think of.
+Fifteen minutes and they were falling off.
 I threw them away.
 If they work for you, great!
 I have my spices just in my cabinet by the microwave.
 We do ok with them just like that.

 Peppermint essential oil – I do diffuse oil as well.
 However, I defuse the high-quality, brand-named oils.
 I do not diffuse this brand of peppermint oil.
 Did you know Peppermint oil is a natural disinfectant?
 Mice/critter repentant?
 It is!
 And after having an issue with 5 little field mice, and lots of food of mine they thought they deserved to rummage through, I now am a firm believer in Peppermint Oil.
 I use it for many things.